twitter/rsc/docs/contributing.md

     e.g. `42` for a branch that addresses the issue 42, to clearly correlate the proposed changes with an existing design discussion.
     If your changes don't have an associated issue, you should create one.
-    If your changes address multiple issues, feel free to pick any.
+    If your changes address multiple issues, you should pick a descriptive branch name that encompasses all those issues.
     * Pull requests should be issued from a branch other than master, or they won't be considered for review.
   * Commits